siemens/embb/doc/tutorial/tutorial.template.md

 ### <a name="sec_algorithms_foreach"></a>Foreach Loops

-A frequently encountered task in parallel programming is to apply some operation on a range of values, as illustrated in the example of Section [Function Objects](#sec_introduction_function_objects).
+A frequently encountered task in parallel programming is to apply some operation to a range of values, as illustrated previously.
 In principle, one could apply the operation to all elements in parallel provided that there are no data dependencies.
 However, this results in unnecessary overhead if the number of elements is greater than the number of available processor cores _p_.
 A better solution is to partition the range into _p_ blocks and to process the elements of a block sequentially.
 With the `ForEach` construct provided by EMB², users do not have to care about the partitioning, since this is done automatically.
 Similar to the Standard Library’s `for_each` function, it is sufficient to pass the operation in form of a function object.
-The following piece of code shows how to implement the example of Section [Function Objects](#sec_introduction_function_objects) using EMB²:
+The following piece of code shows how to double the elements of a range in parallel:

     \\\inputlistingsnippet{../examples/algorithms/for_each.cc:doubling}

 In the above code snippet, the results of the computation overwrite the input.
 If the input has to be left unchanged, the results must be written to a separate output range.
 Thus, the operation requires two ranges.
 EMB² supports such scenarios by the `ZipIterator`, which wraps two iterators into one.
-Consider the following revised example for doubling the elements of a vector:
+Consider the following revised example:

     \\\inputlistingsnippet{../examples/algorithms/for_each.cc:zip_setup}

-Using the `Zip` function as convenient way to create a zip iterator, the doubling can be performed as follows:
+Using the `Zip` function as a convenient way to create a zip iterator, the doubling of elements can be performed as follows:

     \\\inputlistingsnippet{../examples/algorithms/for_each.cc:zip_doubling}